|DETAILED STATEMENT OF THE PROPOSAL

 Fourth, we can set the zoning rules so as to permit some reasonable level of amenities in the towns — particularly in the first, most visitor-accessible town.
 Houses can then be sold to a relatively broad public rather than to just a devotee subgroup.
 Nothing in the rules of the area has to prevent the use of familiar packaged foods, for example, and those can be easily imported by rail.
 In time this town might also operate municipal utility systems, when and if the population becomes large enough to justify it.
 Those could provide things like illuminating gas or horse-drawn trolleys.
 In addition, all of the towns will probably be large enough to support businesses providing specialized conveniences, such as ice deliveries and restaurants.
 Carefully-hidden modern power might be used to provide a few core services, such as water, ice manufacture, emergency communications, and a town laundry.
 In these ways life in the towns can be made far more comfortable than it would have been on an isolated nineteenth century farm.

 Fifth, the capital costs of the towns could be reduced by looking imaginatively for contributions from other agencies that have appropriate missions.
-We might approach the Smithsonian for useful historic artifacts, for example, or a corporation or ethnic association for objects showing its ties with the frontier West.
+We might approach the Smithsonian for useful historic artifacts, for example, or a corporation, ethnic association, or Indian tribe for objects showing its ties with the frontier West.

 In the long run, the real danger facing the towns may turn out to be too much demand, rather than too little.
 To maintain the long-term economic viability of the towns it may be necessary to address the “Aspen problem” – the situation where most houses have been bought by absentee owners and none are available for local workers.
 To solve this problem the zoning rules may call for some neighborhoods of relatively small houses, like the two-room Victorian miners’ houses in Colorado, and some other areas of boarding houses or residential hotels, which could be suitable for younger people in seasonal jobs.